15 Jan Common Mistakes In Programmatic Display Advertising

 We regularly speak with marketing teams that rely on the last-click attribution model during Programmatic Prospecting Campaigns.
 Unfortunately, last-click attribution is outdated, and it’s a surefire way to blow your marketing budget and gain zero insight into conversion rates.

-Programmatic awareness campaigns sit at the top of the conversion funnel, so it’s better to measure results from this type of campaign with the first click or first impression attribution model.
+Awareness campaigns in programmatic display buying sit at the top of the conversion funnel, so it’s better to measure results from this type of campaign with the first click or first impression attribution model.
 Even better, Google Analytics 360 allows you to use a data-driven attribution model for custom measurement.

 Therefore, it’s important to use a specific attribution model for different types of media campaigns.
 If you use an attribution model better suited for lower-funnel retargeting campaigns, all the conversion credit will go to the retargeting campaign instead of the awareness campaign.
 This leads marketers to invest more in retargeting campaigns when, in reality, their awareness campaign may be working much better, and therefore more worthy of additional investment.